Pefington/MSWord-Av-Manuals-Formatter/README.md

 This VBA program was made while working to obtain an Air Operator Certificate for a startup airline.
 The funding was unsuccessful.

-After this fell through, I realised I liked coding and decided to pursue full stack engineering.
+After this fell through, I realized I liked coding and decided to pursue full stack engineering.

 ---